 Drug Dealers in Kuta, Bali

-Though the anti-drug laws in Bali are pretty strict, drug dealers still operate with some impunity, especially around the Kuta area.
+Though the anti-drug laws in Bali are strict, drug dealers still operate with some impunity, especially around the Kuta area.
 Tourists have reported getting whispered solicitations for mushrooms and marijuana from locals in the vicinity.
 It was one such solicitation that got this Australian teenager in trouble.
-He’d been offered about $25 in drugs by a street dealer - he accepted, and the narcotics police pounced on him afterward.
+He’d been offered about $25 in drugs by a street dealer—he accepted, and the narcotics police pounced on him afterward.

 Sure, you might get a stealthy offer of drugs from some back-street drug dealer in Kuta, but said drug dealer is just as likely to be working with a narcotics cop in a drug sting.
-Be forewarned.
-Should you ever find yourself on the receiving end of one of these whispered sales pitches, walk away.
+Be forewarned: should you ever find yourself on the receiving end of one of these whispered sales pitches, assertively walk away.

 What to Do If You Are Arrested in Indonesia